Some libraries have openings for volunteers to help with programs and services. Please contact your local library for more information.

 Thank you for your interest in helping out at the library!
 Please go to our website for volunteers.
 There, you can find a list of the roles that are open now.

-Provide academic support for students in grades K-12 during Study Zone hours.
+Provide learning support for students in grades K-12 during Study Zone hours.
 Study Zone programs include Tutors, Reading Buddies, and Math Club.
 We offer these programs online and in libraries.

 You will need to go to a library for these shifts.